jsnider3/JavaWorkspace/README.md

-# JavaWorkspace
+# Workspace
-Online repository for my personal Java code.
+Online repository for my personal code that isn't part of a larger project or intended to actually be useful.